Easy sauteed Asparagus (Pan-fried method)

 Ingredient notes

-• Fresh asparagus.
-Thin or thick—both work!
-Just adjust the cooking time.
+• Fresh asparagus: Thin or thick both work—just adjust the cooking time.
+Look for firm stalks with tightly closed tips.

-• Olive oil.
-Use good-quality oil for flavor.
+• Olive oil: Use a good-quality oil that can handle medium-high heat.

 A bundle of fresh green asparagus spears, perfect for easy asparagus recipes like pan-fried asparagus, is arranged on a wooden cutting board with a leather loop, next to another bundle on an oval white plate atop a light gray speckled surface.